Parents and tax

 How to claim

 The spouse or common-law partner with the lower income must claim the deduction.
 File Form T778, Child Care Expenses Deduction.
-Don't include your receipts but keep them as proof of your claim.
+You don't need to include your receipts but keep them as proof of your claim.

 Adoption Expense Tax Credit

 You can claim an amount for adoption expenses related to adopting a child under the age of 18.
-The maximum claim for each child is $11,669 in 2013, for tax savings of $1,750.
+The maximum claim for each child is $15,255 in 2015, for a maximum tax savings of $2,288.
+The amount will be indexed to inflation after 2014.

 For adoptions that are finalized in 2013 or later, the adoption tax credit has been enhanced to help offset costs incurred before parents are matched with a child.